Research

 - Shareholder Voice and Executive Compensation

-ssrn Abstract
+ssrn

 I estimate a model of CEO compensation with non-binding shareholder approval votes (Say-on-Pay).
-The Board sets pay and may be biased toward high pay; shareholders can fail the vote and punish the Board for overpayment.
-I estimate that failed votes are costly to both parties.
-Say-on-Pay resembles a costly punishment mechanism: its disciplining effect raises firm value by 2.4% on average, despite only 7% of votes failing.
-I analyze a counterfactual binding Say-on-Pay: vote failure fixes CEO pay to its previous level, which may not reflect current information about CEO skill.
-The vote failure rate falls, pay levels increase and firm value decreases.
+The Board sets compensation and (relative to shareholders) may prefer high total pay; shareholders can fail the vote and punish the Board for high pay.
+Failed votes are perceived as costly by the Board and shareholders: Say-on-Pay resembles a costly punishment mechanism, raising firm value by 2.4% on average, despite only 7% of votes failing.
+I analyze a counterfactual binding vote: failure binds pay to prior levels, which may not reflect current information about CEO ability.
+The failure rate falls, pay levels increase and firm value decreases. - Human Capital, Competition and Mobility in the Managerial Labor Market

 with Noah Lyman and Lin Zhao